apache/incubator-kie-kogito-runtimes/README.md

             * `major.minor.micro-SNAPSHOT`, for example `1.2.0-SNAPSHOT` or `1.2.1-SNAPSHOT`

-        * Warning: This release branch should never have the same SNAPSHOT version as master or another branch.
+        * Warning: The release branch should never have the same SNAPSHOT version as any other branch.

             * If you're releasing a Final, increment the micro number, not the minor number.